josephrw12/cortex-c2/README.md

 ## Todo
 - Implement plugins for Privilege escalation, Persistence and for container service exploitation
+- Implement a feature to make the plugins available on demand (Thanks to: https://sabotagesec.com/)

 ## Important
 -  Successfully tested on a  Arm Cortex-A53 processor